Visual Arts

 Prerequisite: Visual Art 1

-Visual Art 2/Cinema Arts 2 is a continuation of Cinema Arts 1 and provides an extension of the materials learned in the previous year, including pre-production, production, and post-production work.
-This course is recommended for students wishing to pursue post-secondary educational opportunities in the media arts.
-Students will work independently to analyze film materials and genres, then apply this information to inform their craft.
+Visual Art 2/Digital Filmmaking 2 is a continuation of Digital Filmmaking 1 and provides an extension of the materials learned in the previous year.
+This course is recommended for those students wishing to pursue post-secondary educational opportunities in the media arts.
 Students will be required to write and plan their projects in and out of class with extensive filming work to be done outside of class.

 UC/CSU approved